chenx/PiBBS_WP/README.md

 <li>Allow customizable settings, in /conf/conf.php. </li>
 <li>Allow English or Chinese version.
 Easy to extend to other languages. </li>
 </ul>

+This version of PiBBS is specifically customized for WordPress.

 <hr>
 <h2>
 <a name="History">History</a>